splunk/public-o11y-docs/apm/apm-spans-traces/span-search.rst

 When viewing spans in the trace waterfall, note the following:

 * When a trace contains multiple repeated spans, the spans are typically collapsed into one row.
 Open the row to see the repeated span's tags and select the number (x3, x7, and so on) to expand the row and view the individual spans and durations.
 * The colors of spans in the waterfall help differentiate the services contributing spans to a trace.
 If every span in the trace is from the same service, all spans appear in the same color.
-If there are four different services involved, the spans are in four different colors, corresponding to the service they're from.
+If there are four different services involved, the spans are in four different colors, indicating the service they're from.

 Explore logs for each span
 ------------------------------